 Spray tanning has been around for a long time.
 It was first approved by the FDA in the 1970s.
 What is basically known as a “spray tan” today can be traced back to the 1920s when various powders and cosmetics first came into us to mimic a real tan produced by the sun.
 Without a doubt, spray tanning has a decades-long reputation as being a safer alternative to baking one’s skin under the sun, or with the artificial UV rays provided by a tanning booth.

-Thus, the main precautions spray tanners need to take is to make sure that DHA spray is not inhaled during application, and that no cuts or sores are present.
+The main precautions spray tanners need to take is to make sure that DHA spray is not inhaled during application, and that no cuts or sores are present.
 Some experts even suggest wearing a breathing mask and eye protection during spray tan.
 It’s important to note that a spray tan also does not provide protection against the sun as does a proper sunscreen lotion.
 If you’re going out in the sun you must always apply a broad spectrum SPF no matter what the time of year and even if there is cloud cover as you can still absorb UVA and UVB rays on gloomier days.

-Resources & Further Reading:
+Resources & Further Reading

 Are you ready to take the 30 Days to Healthier Skin challenge?
 Subscribe below and our ENTIRE 62 page book will be sent to you for FREE!